prado2016/investra-ai/email-collector/README.md

-# Investra Email Puller
+# Investra Email Collector

-Standalone Node.js application for pulling emails from Gmail via IMAP and storing them in Supabase for manual review.
+Standalone Node.js application for collecting emails from Gmail via IMAP and storing them in Supabase for processing.

 ## Features